-What is Ancestral Healing and how do we access our ancestral lines somatically?
-In this video, Dara explains the importance of healing not just our own wounds, but the ones of those who came before us.
+What is ancestral healing or intergenerational healing and how do we access our ancestral lines somatically?
+In this video, Dara explains the importance of healing not just our own wounds, but the wounds of those who came before us, as well as understanding our gifts and those of our ancestors.
 Ultimately, they are one and the same.
-Click to watch below or read the video transcript to learn more.
+Watch below or read the video transcript to learn more.

 Orienting to Your Family Constellation

 Hi, this is Dara with Somatic Spiritual Counseling, and this video is on ancestral healing, what it is, and why it is important to be doing this work.
 The likely case is that if you’re an audience of Somatic Spiritual Counseling and you’re watching this video, you probably have some degree of awareness of your own psychology or how your upbringing has affected who you are, the person you have become today.

 Maybe that’s through the lens of understanding your childhood, past history with trauma from your childhood, or just general family patterns.
 I like to use the word “family constellations,” because, in a way, especially in family dynamics, we’re all relating to each other in a certain way, and everybody is standing in a particular configuration.
 Maybe one person is standing and pointing a finger at somebody else, and that person is crouching and turning their head and looking the other way, and one person is off in the corner with their arms crossed, just looking on.

 That’s an unhappy family.
 Perhaps in your family, everyone is landing and singing kumbaya together, holding hands.
 Typically not the case, but that would be a lovely family constellation to have.
 Although not without its downsides.
 I could see there being some problems with perfect harmony as well.